evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 The Redshift connector uses the Postgres connector under the hood, so configuration options are similar.

 ### PostgreSQL
-Some databases can be connected by using the Postgres connector, including Clickhouse and Timescale.
+Some databases can be connected by using the Postgres connector, including Timescale.

 #### SSL